-In the IT companies, there are different types of documentation created in the course of the product/project development.
-These documents are written by different authors based on their area of expertise: product manager creates the requirements document, QA creates test plan/test cases, architect comes out with design document, engineers come out with functional specification, and technical writers create the customer-facing documentation such as manuals, SOPs, white papers, etc. Below are some standard forms of documentation frequently generated during a product’s lifecycle.
-Under each type of document are some fundamental elements.
+There are different document types created in the course of product development in the software industry.
+These documents are written by different SMEs based on their expertise.
+For example, product manager creates the requirement document, QA folks create test plan/test cases, architects create design documents, engineers write the functional specification, and technical writers write user manuals, SOPs, white papers, etc. Below are some standard forms of documentation frequently generated during a product’s lifecycle.

-Requirement Documents (created at the initiation of a project, written by product manager):
+Requirement Document (created at the initiation of a project, written by product manager):

 This describes whom a product will serve and what it will do.
 It includes listing the users and how they would use the product, and for what purpose (also called use cases); a definition of the overall system architecture and development methods; a description of how the development team will do its work (what will be developed first, what might be added as additional features if there is time/money available); a schedule showing how long the development process will take; a concept of operations for using the product; a lists of participants, roles, and responsibilities; and eventually detailed descriptions of the data to be acquired and how it will be manipulated.

 The audience is often information technology managers, who want to ensure that a development team knows what it’s doing, that resources are being used wisely, and that the work is proceeding according to plan.